-Figure excludes 6445 individuals with addresses that have not been geocoded, individuals who are detained in state or federal correctional facilities, and individuals in ICE custody.
-Positive tests collected during the greyed-out period may not yet be reported.
+Figure excludes 9683 individuals with addresses that have not been geocoded, individuals who are detained in state or federal correctional facilities, and individuals in ICE custody.
+Due to delays in reporting of positive lab results to NMDOH, data for the week of January 11-17, 2021 are incomplete and subject to change.